• Slang User's Guide

 SV_StartVertexLocation Not supported

-SV_StartInstanceLocation Not suported
+SV_StartInstanceLocation Not supported

 SV_StencilRef Not supported